AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Bug Fixes {#bug-fixes}

-* Cards on the Cloud Manager landing page now indicate if [enhanced security](/help/getting-started/program-setup.md) is enabled for their programs.
 * When [editing a production pipeline,](/help/using/managing-pipelines.md#editing-pipelines) if the user tries to remove an asset from the **Stage Testing** tab, an error is displayed.